-Description Must be used together with an adsorbent set as the StatesAlignment%ReferenceRegion.
+Must be used together with an adsorbent set as the StatesAlignment%ReferenceRegion.
 Runs a final calculation of the adsorbate and adsorbent (marked by the ReferenceRegion) individually.
 The fragmented state is included in the energy landscape.

-The keyword has to be used together with a reference region (page 197) set via the StatesAlignment%ReferenceRegion keyword.
+The keyword has to be used together with a reference region (page 234) set via the StatesAlign-ment%ReferenceRegion keyword.
 The calculation of the fragmented states will happen at the very end of a PES exploration.
-For every minimum in the energy landscape, two geometry optimizations will be performed: one with only the atoms belonging to the reference region (the adsorbent), the other with only the atoms outside of the reference region (the adsorbate).
-This relaxes the structure of the adsorbent in the absence of the adsorbate, and vice versa.
+For every minimum in the energy landscape, two geometry optimizations will be performed: one with only the atoms belonging to the reference region (the adsorbent), the other with only the atoms outside of the reference region (the adsorbent in the absence of the adsorbate, and vice versa.